2025 Manchester synagogue attack: Aftermath

 On 16 October, the synagogue reopened two weeks after the attack.
 On 17 October, a security guard injured in the incident when he was struck by the car being driven by al-Shamie was discharged from hospital.

 On 21 October, Charles III visited Manchester to meet with survivors and families of the victims.

+Memorial service

+On September 1, 2026 800 people participated in a memorial service to mark a year since the car ramming attack and the murder of Cravitz and Daulby.
+Government officials including Secretary of State for Communities, Housing and Local Government Angela Rayner, Minister for Faith Flo Eshalomi, Greater Manchester Mayor Bev Craig, Chief Rabbi Sir Ephraim Mirvis, and Greater Manchester Police Chief Constable Sir Stephen Watson also participated.

+A statement from Charles III was read in which he said ‘“My wife and I hold all those whose lives were so tragically disrupted by that terrible day most closely in our thoughts and prayers.Hatred can never prevail over our shared humanity’.